Hannibal, Missouri

 Hannibal is not the county seat, but it has one of two county courthouses.
-There is also one in Palmyra, the county seat, which is located more centrally in the county.
+There is also one in Palmyra, the county seat of Marion County, which is located more centrally in the county.
 Hannibal is the principal city of the Hannibal, Missouri micropolitan area, which consists of both Marion and Ralls counties.

 History and landmarks

 The site of Hannibal was originally inhabited by various cultures of indigenous Native American tribes.
+Hannibal is home to Osterhout Mounds Park, a preservation of ancient Indian burial mounds.

-The river community is best known as the mid-19th-century boyhood home of author Samuel Langhorne Clemens (aka Mark Twain, 1835-1910).
+The river community was the mid-19th-century boyhood home of author Samuel Langhorne Clemens (aka Mark Twain, 1835–1910).
 Twain drew from his childhood settings for his novels The Adventures of Tom Sawyer (1876) and Adventures of Huckleberry Finn (1884).
 Numerous historical sites are associated with Mark Twain and the places depicted in his fiction.

 Heritage tourism contributes to the Hannibal economy, as the city attracts both American and international tourists.
 The Mark Twain Boyhood Home & Museum marked its 100th anniversary in 2012; it has had visitors from all 50 states and some 60 countries.
-Most Hannibal residents enjoy the visitors, and the town at large benefits from tourism revenue.